silviot/edx-platform-wiki/Frequently-Asked-Questions.md

 #### How can I change a setting?

-The simplest way is with the .json files at /edx/app/edxapp/{cms,lms}.{auth,env}.json .
-These files are read by the other settings files.
-You can also create a private.py in cms/envs or lms/envs, settings there will override others.
+For devstack, the simplest way is to create a private.py in cms/envs or lms/envs, settings there will override others.

 ### Database